We miss our monkey at Casa Cayuco Eco-Adventure Lodge.

 Other activities and excursions are on offer for the adventurous too, including a (complimentary) visit to the local tribe’s village.

-Casa Cayuco’s young owners, Dave and Suzanne, left their corporate jobs in Michigan and took over the lodge in 2012.
+Casa Cayuco’s young owners, Dave and Suzanne, left their corporate jobs in Michigan and took over the this Panama eco-lodge in 2012.
 They’ve been running it ever since with passion and heart, to the delight of guests.

 TripAdvisor reviewers rate Casa Cayuco the Number 1 place to stay (“B&Bs/Inns”) on Isla Bastimentos.